Tapan-K/EMS-backend/README.md

 ## Introduction

 <p style="font-size: 1.2em; color: #333;">
-  This project aims to solve a specific problem by providing a solution that is efficient and easy to use.
+  This project aims to manage employees and their data by providing a solution that is efficient and easy to use.
 Below you will find more details about the project, its features, and how to get started.
 </p>

 ## Features

 <ul style="font-size: 1.1em; color: #555;">
-  <li>Feature 1: Description of feature 1</li>
+  <li>Feature 1:Add Employee</li>
-  <li>Feature 2: Description of feature 2</li>
+  <li>Feature 2: Update Employee</li>
+  <li>Feature 3: Delete Employee </li>
-  <li>Feature 3: Description of feature 3</li>
+  <li>Feature 3: View All list of Employee </li>
 </ul>

 ## Installation